workpathco/mapbox-sdk-js/docs/services.md

   - `config.language` **[Array][160]&lt;[string][151]>?** Specify the language to use for response text and, for forward geocoding, query result weighting.
      Options are [IETF language tags][186] comprised of a mandatory [ISO 639-1 language code][187] and optionally one or more IETF subtags for country or script.
+  - `config.routing` **[boolean][158]?** Specify whether to request additional metadata about the recommended navigation destination.
+Only applicable for address features.

 #### Examples